Our group members have been: Beccy Brougham-Childs, Dorinda Charnaud, Kate Griffin, Sophie McGannity (lead), Pen Polglase, and Servane Trefusis.

 OPEN LETTER FROM THE MYLOR NEIGHBOURHOOD DEVELOPMENT PLAN STEERING GROUP A copy of a letter from Cornwall Council has appeared in the Post Office window in Mylor Bridge today, 14 October 2020.
-You can read it here.
-The NDP team is … Continue reading →
+The NDP team is concerned to read about … Continue reading →

 The Regulation 14 Statutory Consultation on the Full Draft Plan closed at midnight on Friday 11 September, having opened on 13 July 2020.
 828 Parishioners took the time to read the Plan, either online or with a paper copy.
 Of … Continue reading →

 This week, from 10 October we start our series of public consultation meetings which will help form the policies that will appear in the Neighbourhood Development Plan.
 There are meetings about Housing Development and Affordable Housing, Business and Economy, Transport … Continue reading →